marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 BUT.... result comes with some of fresh stuck-points (already two times) and as result:

     ==> Builds finished but no artifacts were created.

-So I have to try some check-dreams about situation..... and understand what can be stuck-reason with this time
+So I have to try some check-dreams about situation..... and understand what can be stuck-reason with this time.

+Lines about potential troubles with not visible reasons yet (for me).